 They can help you determine the who, what, when, where, and why.

-Best OSINT Tools and Software of 2020:
+Best OSINT Tools and Software

 The available OSINT is vast.
 There are tons of sources that hackers can use to gather information.